China military tells officers to hold their tongues on reform concerns

 Special attention must be paid to what ordinary soldiers think and sensitive subjects "effectively resolved", it added.

-"(You) must organize and manage well public opinion, especially on the Internet, and fight an active battle to create a good atmosphere for promoting reform," the piece said.
+"(You) must organise and manage well public opinion, especially on the Internet, and fight an active battle to create a good atmosphere for promoting reform," the piece said.

 Those in the military who "resolutely support reform and dare to throw themselves into reform" should be promoted, it added.